Félicien David's Herculanum from the

-Newsletter 128 is now available.
-In Newsletter 127, Alan Jackson made the interesting speculation as to whether anything might be deduced about singing styles from looking at Liszt's piano transcriptions of certain bel canto operas.
-His article can be found here.
-Note that all the major Newsletter articles up to Newsletter 69 (October 1996) are now available online.
+Newsletter 129 is now available.
+Note that all the major Newsletter articles up to Newsletter 81 (October 2000) are now available online.
 Go to http://donizettisociety.com/newsletters.htm and then to relevant link.

 A new website dedicated to Pacini has been created - http://www.giovannipacininews.com/.
 It includes excerpts from Pacini operas, a list of his works, articles on Pacini and a translation of his Le mie memorie artistiche.